mwvgroup/Photometric-Classification/notebooks/old_notebooks/README.md

-This directory contains note books left over from an older version of our analysis pipeline.
-They have not been ported to the new pipeline yet and so are stashed here temporarily.
-Since we never got the old pipeline working, porting these notebooks is not necessarily trivial.
+This directory contains note books left over from a previous classification attempt.
+This code is kept for reference only.